creechj/README_Generator/Generated_README.md

 ## Usage

-Application is accessed from command line using node
+Application is accessed from command line.
+Follow prompts to create a README

 ## Credits